-- 6.28 We next sought evidence directly from the shareholders of Picturehouse.
+- 6.30 We next sought evidence directly from the shareholders of Picturehouse.
 While Arts Alliance investors were supportive of Picturehouse's development plans, Arts Alliance Advisors said it was unlikely that the Arts Alliance investors would have acted as sole funders to fund the level of growth that Picturehouse was targeting.
-In the event that the merger had not taken place, it said it was likely that Picturehouse would have been restricted to opening a maximum of [≫] new cinemas each year.76 In our view, it is likely that these new cinemas would have been funded [≫]. - 6.29 Picturehouse told us that securing the financing for new cinemas on a project-byproject basis was very time consuming.
-It said that although its ambition, as stated in business plans, was to open [≫] cinemas per year, in practice it would have managed to open at most [≫] per year. - 6.30 We decided that absent the merger, it was likely that Picturehouse would have continued to pursue alternative sources of funding, including but not limited to an AIM listing and [≫] funding.
-In our view, however, the outcome of such efforts was uncertain. - 6.31 We therefore provisionally conclude that absent the merger, Picturehouse would have remained independently owned and would have grown organically at a rate of [≫] or [≫] cinemas per year.
-Picturehouse's expansion plans in the absence of the merger are used in our assessment of the impact of the merger on potential competition (paragraphs 6.120 to 6.131).
+In the event that the merger had not taken place, it said it was likely that Picturehouse would have been restricted to opening a maximum of [≫] new cinemas each year.
+In our view, it is likely that these new cinemas would have been funded [≫]. - 6.31 Picturehouse told us that securing the financing for new cinemas on a project-by-project basis was very time consuming.
+It said that although its ambition, as stated in business plans, was to open [≫] cinemas per year, in practice it would have managed to open at most [≫] per year. - 6.32 We decided that absent the merger, it was likely that Picturehouse would have continued to pursue alternative sources of funding, including but not limited to an AIM listing and [≫] funding.
+In our view, however, the outcome of such efforts was uncertain. - 6.33 We therefore conclude that absent the merger, Picturehouse would have remained independently owned and would have grown organically at a rate of [≫] or [≫] cinemas per year.
+Picturehouse's expansion plans in the absence of the merger are used in our assessment of the impact of the merger on potential competition (paragraphs 6.128 to 6.139). - 6.34 We also considered Cineworld's expansion plans absent the merger.
+Cineworld is planning [≫].
+We adopted this expansion plan as our counterfactual of Cineworld's development in our consideration of the impact of the merger on potential competition (see paragraph 6.131).